-The “Deep South” state of Mississippi is deeply invested in education.
+The various online colleges in Mississippi offerings prove that the “Deep South” state is deeply invested in education.

 Mississippi has a wide array of colleges and universities to choose from, with degree programs offered in both traditional and online formats.